Learn-by-doing/meetup-2016-07-25/README.md

-# Simple web site with login
+# Web site with login

-This a simple Node.js web site with a basic login form and sessions.
+A simple Node.js web site with a basic login form and sessions.

 ## Requirements